 Mating surfaces should be lubricated with 3M Silicone Spray or equivalent, DO NOT GREASE.
 Connectors must be lubricated on a regular basis.
-Lubricate O-rings with Dow Corning #111 Valve Lubricant or equivalent.
-O-rings can be seriously degraded if exposed to direct sunlight or high ozone levels for extended periods of time.
 Clean plugs and receptacles with soap and fresh water.

 When attaching a connector make sure that both connector and socket are completely dry.
 Any water trapped in the connection could result in an electrical short.